awarmack/getting_and_cleaning_Project2/README.md

 fBodyGyro-meanFreq()-Z"

-Frequency domain , Body Accelerometer filtered for jerk and magnitude, Mean and Standard Deviations in X,Y, and Z directions<br fBodyAccMag-mean()"
+Frequency domain , Body Accelerometer filtered for jerk and magnitude, Mean and Standard Deviations in X,Y, and Z directions
+fBodyAccMag-mean()"
 fBodyAccMag-std()"
 fBodyAccMag-meanFreq()"